dawnlarsson/dawning-kit/README.md

 Some believe that if you leave a bowl of water outside under a full moon, it absorbs celestial energy.
 I thought it was a funny name for this, as much of this project is unproven and experimental.

-# AI
-AI is used in the development of moonwater, primarily with GPT 6 Astra.

 ## License
 Apache-2.0 license